-Do you think, it’s really possible to deploy patches to all the systems of a global organization instantly?
+Do you think it’s really possible to deploy patches to all the systems of a global organization instantly?
 It would be very challenging to deploy patch packages to remote office DPs without impacting network bandwidth.

 Also, it would be challenging to keep aggressive frequency for client policy pulling schedule because this may also make bandwidth issues when you’ve thousands of clients from a remote office trying to pull the policies via Management Point at the end WAN connection at another office.

 How to patch systems instantly without those challenges?
 The answer is Adaptiva Onesite – with super cool features like Policy Push, Predictive Bandwidth Harvesting, and Client Data Upload Management.
-More details below.
+More details are below.

 In a normal scenario, when you deploy software or patch to a machine (or end-user requests install), you need to wait up to an hour (SCCM default setting) for the activity to begin.
-How to Get Ability to Patch Systems Instantly using SCCM?
+How to Get the Ability to Patch Systems Instantly using SCCM?

 With a combination of Predictive Bandwidth Harvesting and policy push technologies, the systems will receive patches significantly faster.